votingworks/vxmail/docs/product-spec.md

 * When all ballots have been scanned, the VxMail Ballot Manager produces an export of successful and unsuccessful voter IDs, including digital images for both sides of the corresponding ballot envelopes.
-These can then be upload into the state voter management system to record that those voters have cast a ballot.
+These can then be uploaded into the state voter management system to record that those voters have cast a ballot.

 If the integration with the state's voter IDs and signature files is